Zongwei97/PopNet/README.md

 python test_produce_maps.py
 python test_evaluation_maps.py
 ```
-Make sure that you have changed the path to your dataset in the [config file](https://github.com/Zongwei97/PopNet/blob/main/Code/utils/options.py)
+Make sure that you have changed the path to your dataset in the [config file](https://github.com/Zongwei97/PopNet/blob/main/Code/utils/options.py) and in the abovementioned python files.

 We use the same evaluation protocol as [here](https://github.com/taozh2017/SPNet/blob/main/test_evaluation_maps.py)